GALLONS SAF PURCHASED IN 2021

 REDUCED GREENHOUSE GAS EMISSIONS

 Sustainable Aviation Fuel (SAF) is currently the best option for reducing aviation emissions, but the high cost remains a big barrier to widespread adoption.
-Partners across the aviation value chain are now joining forces to fund the purchase of SAF and help decarbonize the transportation sector.
-Here’s a look at one alliance with an ambitious plan.
+Partners across the aviation value chain are joining forces to fund the purchase of SAF and help decarbonize the transportation sector.

 SAF have been identified as one of the key elements in helping achieve the ambitious emissions reduction goals. © IATA

 The problem is we need SAF right now because there are few real alternatives.
-Limiting global warming to well below 2°C, as outlined in the Paris Agreement, and increasing ambitions to limit it to 1.5°C compared to pre-industrial times requires every industry to decarbonize – and transportation is falling behind.
+Limiting global warming to well below 2°C, as outlined in the Paris Agreement, and increasing ambitions to limit it to 1.5°C compared to pre-industrial times, requires every industry to decarbonize.
+Transportation is one industry that is falling behind.
 Battery technology is not ready for long-distance commercial flights, which cause the majority of emissions.
 And hydrogen power is not mature enough to replace jet engines in larger aircraft.
-SAF is the best option we have to scale up sustainable aviation fuel solutions and reduce air transport emissions now.
+Right now, SAF is the best option we have to scale up sustainable aviation fuel solutions and reduce air transport emissions.

 SAFc is modeled after energy attribute certificates (EACs), which helped enable the power of markets to drive change and accelerate demand for renewable energy.
 Energy consumers can’t control the source of the energy piped into their homes.
 The same goes for people who purchase passenger seats or air cargo services: they have no control over the fuel pumped into the aircraft that takes them on vacation or carries their goods to market.
 Corporations and individuals can purchase sustainable aviation fuel certificates to achieve their climate goals while simultaneously funding the ramp-up of SAF production.